Overall Score 6.5 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

 JLab Go Air Pop have a weight of 7.4g .
-We consider a lower weight better for the reason that lighter devices are more comfortable to move with.
+We take in account a lower weight best because lighter devices are easier to carry.

 both devices can produce equal bass